fireproofsocks/zendesk-jwt-sso/README.md

 > Heads up!
 The layout of the Zendesk admin site can be confusing!
 There is a left-hand column just to the right of the icons.
 This column can be scrolled up and down _separately_ from the main page area.

-On the Security page at `/agent/admin/security`, there are several tabs that you need to look at here to properly configure how you want SSO to function.
-The biggest distinction is that you can enable SSO separately for the two main types of users:
+On the Security page at `/agent/admin/security`, there are several tabs that you need to look at to properly configure how you want SSO to function.
+Not only can you define and configure SSO differently between your regular and Sandbox account, **you can enable and configure SSO separately for the two main types of users:**

 - Admins and Agents
 - End-users

-Usually you'll want to enable SSO for End-users, and optionally you may want to enable the SSO feature for your admins and agents.  *These are two completely separate features!*  The configurations of each group can be completely separate.
+Usually you'll want to enable SSO for End-users, and optionally you may want to enable the SSO feature for your admins and agents.  **REMEMBER:** *these are two completely separate features!*  The configurations of each group can be completely different!

 Click on the Enable the "Single Sign On (SSO)" feature, then check the "JSON Web Token" option.